10 May 2021

 Woodlands once covered large parts of our country, but over the centuries they were chopped down.
 Now just 13% of the UK is covered in woodlands, compared to an EU average of 38%.

 We need to reforest the UK to tackle the climate and ecological crisis.
 In addition to protecting old trees, we have to grow lots of new ones.
 And every community can play its part by doubling local tree cover which is why doubling tree cover across the local authority area is one of the 50 actions in our Climate Action Plan for councils.

 People in communities across the country are getting their hands dirty by planting trees.
 This is great but it's not enough.
 We also need local councils to set ambitious plans to double tree cover.

 Your local council can play a key role in doubling tree cover.
 Councils collectively own 1.5 million acres of land in England and Wales and influence how land is used across your area.
 It's vital that councils grow the right trees in the right places.
 For more information, read the section below on "How to find land for trees".

-By pledging to double local tree cover, councils will build momentum and support for our wider goal – to get the UK government to double national tree cover by unlocking more funding for trees.
+By pledging to double local tree cover within their Climate Action Plan, councils will build momentum and support – to get the UK government to double national tree cover by unlocking more funding for trees.

 Many councils – including Bath & North East Somerset, Bristol, Hackney, Leeds, Oxford, South Gloucestershire and Wirral – have signed up to doubling tree cover.
 Can you get your council to follow their lead?

-Start off by getting your local group to campaign to double tree cover.
-Show them our series of beautiful short films about trees, presented by Dan Snow.
+Get your council to adopt a Climate Action Plan including a commitment to double tree cover.
+You may want to show them our series of beautiful short films about trees, presented by Dan Snow.
 And then get them fired up with this brilliant video about natural climate solutions by Greta Thunberg.

 What’s the level of tree cover in your area?